This slow cooker lasagna is perfect if you want to make a very delicious lasagna ahead of time so that you can have it ready for when you get home.

 - ¼ cup parmesan

-- In a frying pan over medium heat add the vegetable oil.
+- In a frying pan over medium heat, add the oil.

 - Once the oil is hot, add the onion & garlic.
 Cook until the onion is translucent.

-- Add the tomato paste, crushed tomatoes, basil, sugar, and oregano.
+- Add the tomato paste, crushed tomatoes, sugar, oregano, and basil.

 - Place to the side.

 - Now for the cheese sauce, first melt the butter in a microwaveable bowl.
 15 Seconds in the microwave should be more than long enough.